axwilliamson-godaddy/2024-Docker-Bootcamp/README.md

 CONTAINER ID   IMAGE          COMMAND                  CREATED          STATUS          PORTS      NAMES 16ad2cca6925   redis:latest   "docker-entrypoint.s…"   22 seconds ago   Up 21 seconds   6379/tcp   redis
 ```

+There's our docker container running with Redis inside of it.
+The `STATUS` column tells us that the container is `Up` and has been running for 21 seconds.
+The `PORTS` column tells us that the container is listening on port `6379`.

 ### Check Redis Logs
 ```bash